Choosing the best brand name can have a major impact on your small business.

-Coffee Joulies are fake coffee beans that are thermodynamic, so when you place them into your cup of coffee, they’ll help get it to the perfect temperature.
+Coffee Joulies are stainless steel thermodynamic coffee beans that help regulate your cup of coffee to the perfect temperature.
 So where did the word “joulies” come from?
 “Joule is the SI unit of energy; Joule…Joulie…Joulies!” the founders explained in a 2011 article.
-They found a word that embodied the science they put into the product, and tweaked it to make it their own and more memorable for customers.
+They found a word that embodied the science they put into the product and tweaked it to make it their own—and make it more memorable to customers.

 6. Fuego Box

 The subscription box industry continues to thrive, especially during the COVID-19 pandemic, with 53% of subscription box companies claiming they didn’t see a significant drop in acquisition rates in 2020.